-Bradford Pears Bad Reputation
+Bradford Pear Trees Bad Reputation

 Bradford Pear trees are colorful, grow fast, and are beautifully shaped.
 One good thing about these trees is that their mature size is limited.
 These trees are as hard as Oak and make excellent firewood.
 Often people say that the Bradford Pear is structurally deficient because so many branches originate from such a small central area.
 This is turn creates a tree with a lot of limbs that cause excessive weight in the canopy, which makes it prone to breakage.
 With minimum knowledge Bradford Pears can be an awesome addition to the scenery and be enjoyed rather than disliked.

 Bradford Pear trees become fully mature at about 25 years of age.
-When Bradford Pears are 7-12 years old they require a one-time preservation technique that Community Tree calls "stove-piping".
-In this method the centers are drastically reduced while the outside of the tree retains it's natural shape and size.
+When Bradford Pears are 7-12 years old they require a one-time preservation technique that Community Tree calls “stove-piping”.
+In this method the centers are drastically reduced while the outside of the tree retains it’s natural shape and size.
 Topping a Bradford is a needless, re-occuring expense that is rarely recommended because it aggravates sucker growth that in a few years makes the original problem much worse.
-More Below

-After "stove-piping" the Bradford Pear's remaining limbs act as shock absorbers rather than transferring forces to the truck crotches, which are known to be the breaking point.
+After “stove-piping” the Bradford Pear’s remaining limbs act as shock absorbers rather than transferring forces to the trunk crotches, which are known to be the breaking point.
 The weight and leverage that is removed from the tree also re-engineers the Bradford to withstand much more wind, rain, snow and ice.
 Sunlight now can penetrate the canopy allowing grass under the tree to grow better.
 This in turn creates healthy topsoil that acts as a natural fertilizer for the tree.

 The Bradford’s bad reputation is well deserved but can be avoided by using proper preservation techniques to help maintain a healthy, vibrant and break resistant tree.